eProsima/vulcanexus/docs/rst/tutorials/core/deployment/keys/topic_keys.rst

     module package_name {
       module msg {
         struct ExampleMsg {
-          long field;
+          string field;
           short another_field;
-          boolean yet_another_field;
+          double yet_another_field;
         };
       };
     };

+    # ExampleMsg.msg equivalent
+    string field;
+    short another_field;
+    double yet_another_field;

-As it can be seen, it is required to name the upper module with the same name as the package name containing it and with a nested module called *msg*.
-Within the *msg* module, user can define the message structure as desired using the IDL syntax and name it with the same name as the file.
+As it can be seen, using the IDL format requires naming the upper module with the same name as the package name containing it.
+Furthermore, the message structure shall be named as the file containing it, and it shall be declared within an *msg* module nested in the package name one.

 One of the advantages of defining messages in Interface Definition Language (IDL) is the ability to use annotations.
-Annotations are metadata that provide additional information about IDL constructs such as modules, interfaces, operations, attributes, and data types and are used to convey details that are not part of the core IDL syntax but are relevant for code generation, documentation, or other purposes.
+Annotations are metadata to the data structure definition that provide additional information about IDL constructs such as modules, interfaces, operations, attributes, and data types.
+They are relevant for code generation, documentation, or other purposes.
 Annotations in IDL typically follow the ``@`` symbol and can be applied to various IDL constructs.
+Please, refer to the the tutorial about :ref:`communicating Vulcanexus and Fast DDS <dds2vulcanexus_topic>`, where the way to generate types from IDL files is shown.

+The ``@key`` annotation is used to designate a member as key, which is covered in the following section.

 Creating Keyed Messages
 ^^^^^^^^^^^^^^^^^^^^^^^

-Keyed topics typically consist of one or more key fields within the data sample structure.
+Keyed topics exist when one or more fields in the data structure are annotated as keys.
-These key fields serve as unique identifiers for each data sample published within the topic. to organize and manage the data samples, facilitating efficient access, retrieval, and filtering of data based on the specified key criteria.
+These key fields serve as unique identifiers for topic instances. to organize and manage the data samples, facilitating efficient access, retrieval, and filtering of data based on the specified key criteria.